 |Amprolium (Coccidiostat in Medicated Chick Starter Feed||Hygromycin B|

 Do you regularly use antibiotics for your flock?
 Do you have a veterinarian that can treat your chickens and poultry?
-Do you have a plan to comply with the new Veterinary Feed Directive?
 Let us know in the comments below.